-The ip module provides debugging support for the ip(7P) driver ire
+The ip module provides debugging support for the ip(7P) driver ire Walk the active ire (Internet Route Entry) structures in the kernel.
+This structure is defined in <inet/ip.h>.

-[address] ::ire [-q]
+[address]::ire[-q]

-Print the specified ire_t , or a table of the active ire_t structures in the kernel.
+Print the specified ire_t, or a table of the active ire_t structures in the kernel.
 If the -q flag is specified, the send and receive queue pointers are printed instead of the source and destination addresses.